• MINIKINO.ORG

 Film stills of Troubled Waters (2021) directed by Emmanuel Hyunh

 A couple of days ago, I watched a German report about a couple that called themselves pedophiles.
 The report sought to depict a neutral point of view on this topic, showing interviews with the couple in which they described their experience and handling of their sexual preference.
 While watching it, my feelings were quite divided: On the one hand, I could see the couple’s struggle of being confronted with prejudices, hate, and their inner fight against pedophilia.
 But on the other side, it was very difficult listening to their recounts without feeling repelled.
-This conflict is also reflected in the Belgian short film Troubled Waters (original title l’eau à la bouche [2021]) by Emmanuelle Huynh, which has been selected for Best Fiction Film for Minikino Film Week 2022.
+This conflict is also reflected in the Belgian short film Troubled Waters (original title l’eau à la bouche [2021]) by Emmanuelle Huynh, which has been selected for nominees of Best Fiction Film for Minikino Film Week 2022.

 Troubled waters cover a difficult and conflictual topic that is charged with an immense taboo in society: the sexual preference toward children.
 When looking at usual representations of pedophilia in fiction films, these are usually tied to images of perpetrators that commit terrible sexual crimes, arousing feelings of hate in us.
 By introducing the film with the quote “We all have our particular devil that straddles and torments us and that we have to end up fighting against”, Troubled waters tries to convert this representation.
 From the point of view of the protagonist Bruno, the film takes us into the emotional world and personal fight of a man suffering from his own pedophilia.
 In doing so, it urges us to reflect on the usual perception of this topic in society.
 However, it also creates some disturbing moments that can be questioned.